The Physical Science of Volcanoes in New Zealand 2018

 vehicle rental for instance) for the non-class days.

 sessions will held on November 21 and November 29 at 7:30 pm in Young

 112 (these information sessions are immediately after the general study

 Approximately 34 students will be selected for the course.
 The priority for selection will probably be:

-- Rising seniors who have not studied abroad (and who are not planning to do so in Fall/Spring 2017/2018)
+3rd year students who have not studied abroad (and who are not studying

-- Rising juniors who have not studied abroad (and who are not studying abroad in CentretTerm or Spring 2017 or planning to study abroad in Fall 2017 or Spring 2018)
+- 2nd year students who have not studied abroad (and who are not studying abroad in CentretTerm or Spring 2017 or planning to study abroad in Fall 2017 or Spring 2018)

-- 2nd and 3rd year students with multiple study abroad experiences
+- 2nd and 3rd year students with multiple study abroad experiences (including Spring 2017)

 Please keep in mind that

 just because you are in one of the top priority groups does not mean